 - Make getting the mail fun.
 PLTW Director of Instruction Stephanie Poll subscribes to Tinker Crate to keep her children engaged outside of the classroom.
 Tinker Crate promises not to be just another science kit.
 This monthly subscription-based service designed for kids ages 9-14 creates ‘low threshold, high ceiling projects accessible and fun for all types of learners.’
 A version of Tinker Crate is also available for ages 3-4 and 4-8.

 - Upcycle!
 Associate Director of Curriculum and Instruction Joanne Donnan (@JoanneDonnan) loves to see what students create when handed a bin full of recyclables.
-Gather your old materials and this kit of connectors ($12.50) and turn your kids loose.
-Modern Parents Messy Kids has another take on this creativity-inspiring activity.
+Gather your old materials and turn your kids loose.

 - Master physics. @BennettBrownIA and @ArnoldSTEM love the Minute Physics channel on YouTube.
 These videos, set to engaging animations, make some of the most complicated science topics easier to understand.